I4-Projektseminar-HHU-2016/seminar-project-SabrinaWirkner/README.md

 3. Start the program
 ```

-Everything will be done the same way, but the program will run for quite a while, so it is not the first choice.
+Everything will be done the same way, but the program will run for over an hour, so it is not the first choice.

 All three parts of the main function can be run in succession.
 The files will not be overwritten, as new ones are created.